-It’s a picturesque little place, with huge trees, solid old brick storefronts, and a wide, wide bridge over the river.
-The Menardville Museum, housed in the old Atchison, Topeka and Santa Fe railroad depot, contains a 150-year-old wooden bar from the now-defunct Legal Tender Saloon.
+It’s a picturesque little place, with huge trees, solid old brick storefronts, and a wide bridge over the river.
+The Menardville Museum, housed in the old Santa Fe Railroad Depot, contains a 150-year-old wooden bar from the now-defunct Legal Tender Saloon.
 A block south of the old main drag, the Historic Ditch Walk follows a section of the 10-mile Vaughn Agricultural and Mechanical Canal, a fancy name for an irrigation ditch that has served local farmers since 1876.
-The canal features remains of the old waterworks and colorful flower plantings, and the walk passes the 1899 Sacred Heart Catholic Church and a vintage Sinclair filling station before finishing up, appropriately enough, at Menard’s summer-only outdoor swimming pool.
+The canal features an old waterwheel, and the walk passes the 1899 Sacred Heart Catholic Church and a vintage Sinclair filling station before finishing up, appropriately enough, at Menard’s summer-only outdoor swimming pool.

 Several historic limestone buildings in town date to the turn of the 20th century.
 The Luckenbach Building (built in 1903) contains the Burnham Brothers Co.
 (325/396-4572), the oldest U.S. retailer of game calls, from simple wooden instruments to state-of-the-art computerized devices that lure turkey, deer, elk, ducks, and other animals.

-During Menard’s annual Jim Bowie Days in late June, visitors and residents gather for arts and crafts shows, mock gunfights, live music, and the outdoor production of Song of Silver, a musical patterned after Bowie’s life story.
+During Menard’s annual Jim Bowie Days in late June, visitors and residents gather for arts and crafts shows, live music, and rodeos.

 On the main highway there are a couple of moderate motels, like the Motel 83 (325/396-4549, $45), which is attached to a popular bar, Shifty’s.